 Which devices can I share my screen on?

-Any device that a) meets the pixel requirements above and b) has the Online Appointment through a web browser.
-More specifically; this is macOS, Windows, and Android devices.
+Any device that a) meets the pixel requirements above and b) has the Online Appointment through a web browser on a laptop or desktop.
+More specifically; this is macOS and Windows devices.

-Right now, screen sharing isn’t supported on iOS devices (iPhone & iPad) using the Jane Online Appointments app from the App Store.
+Right now, screen sharing isn’t supported on mobile devices, such as iOS (iPhone & iPad) and Android.